Think of "container" as just another packaging format.

 Google has its own packaging format: MPM.
 MPM on Borg is similar to container on Kubernetes, and Kubernetes is the open-source version of Borg.

 Facebook use Tupperware.
-Why not docker or coreos?
+Why not docker?
 They didn't exist then.